Check out the view

 * You can purchase Leupold binoculars at large sporting goods retailers.

-* To find out more about how binoculars work, go to Binocular basics to read a Great Outdoors column by Dave Baker.
+* To find out more about how binoculars work, read Great Outdoors column Binocular basics below by Dave Baker.